Join Us At Dublin Maker 2025!

 Please provide a short description of what you make and what you would like to bring to Dublin Maker, including links to photographs and/or videos of your project.
 We particularly encourage exhibits that are interactive and that highlight the process of making things.

-🤔 If you have any questions you can contact us here.
-You can also reach us on Facebook, Insta and Twitter.
+If you have any questions you can contact us here.
+You can also reach us on Facebook, Insta, BlueSky, Mastodon, Twitter and LinkedIn.

 - Student Projects